Sunday 2 June 2019 at 5 p.m.

 [ piano: OVER THE RAINBOW ]

 [he quotes from the Patti Smith book] I fuck a saint who is made of water.
 When we reappear the birds are chirping.
-So, I wish you to fuck with your favourite ghost.
+So, I wish you to fuck your favourite ghost.
 Dante Alighieri, or Kurt Schwitters, I am not jealous.
 Good evening.

 Intro: choir reciting Schwitters-Rosary